-Note: Card layouts are optional, and will be created only when using the Intercede key store and certificates are selected in the credential profile.
+Note: Card layouts are optional, and are created only when using the Intercede key store and certificates are selected in the credential profile.
+Badge layouts are displayed only with some third-party apps; check with your app vendor when planning deployment.